General context, key principles and hot topics

 17 What is your country’s approach to sanctions enforcement?
 Has there been an increase in sanctions enforcement activity in recent years, for example?

-In 2019, OFAC assessed nearly US$1.3 billion in monetary penalties across 30 public enforcement actions.
-In 2020, enforcement actions decreased steeply to 17 public enforcement actions assessing US$23.5 million.
-During the first half of 2021, OFAC issued eight enforcement actions resulting in penalties of more than US$133.5 million, which puts OFAC on track to match 2020.
-The decrease in sanctions activity in 2020 and 2021 likely does not indicate a shift in priorities, but rather disruption arising from the covid-19 pandemic or OFAC resolving lower value cases in its pipeline.
+In 2021, OFAC issued 20 enforcement actions resulting in penalties of more than US$20 million, which was on a par with 2020.
+The decrease in sanctions activity in 2020 and 2021 from 2019 levels likely does not indicate a shift in priorities, but rather disruption arising from the covid-19 pandemic or OFAC resolving lower value cases in its pipeline.
+As at September 2022, enforcement statistics are in line with previous years.

 18 Do the authorities responsible for sanctions compliance and enforcement in your country co-operate with their counterparts in other countries for the purposes of enforcement?